engels74/ssktjl-eac-script/README.md

 ### How?

 The script is quite simple.
-When you open it, there's a short description of what it does.
-If you select the only menu option there, it'll run the PowerShell script in an Admin PowerShell.
+When you open it, it'll check whether the PowerShell console is running in Administrator mode.
+If it is, it'll go straight to the Main Menu.
+If it's not running in Administrator mode, it'll ask the user to elevate permissions first.

 ### Why does it need an Admin PowerShell?